 Included in the subscription: regular advice sessions

-In two introductory training sessions, we draw up an individual training plan for each new member, based on a discussion that focuses on formulating objectives.
+In two introductory training sessions (free of charge in subscription categories 2 and 3), we draw up an individual training plan for each new member, based on a discussion that focuses on formulating objectives.

 Members can then keep a record of each training session on their training card, which will help them to visualise and track their training progress.
-Members also have access to further advice sessions at no charge as their training progresses.
+Members also have access to further advice sessions (free of charge in subscription categories 2 and 3) as their training progresses.
 We recommend that our members make regular use of these advice sessions to make any adjustments to their exercises or weights.
 After three months at the latest, it will also be time to give the body its next challenge with a new training plan.